spencercarli/meteor-todos-react-native/README.md

 You'll need two terminal windows to run this example.

 1. In terminal window 1 run `cd meteor-todos/ && meteor`
-2. In terminal window 2 run `cd ReactNativeTodos/ && npm install && npm run app`
+2. In terminal window 2 run `cd ReactNativeTodos/ && npm install && npm run ios`
 3. After the npm dependencies are installed Xcode should open.
 You can then press the play button in the top left of Xcode and the iOS simulator should open.

 ## Changes made to the Meteor Todos Example

 I wanted to minimize the number of changes I made to the example provided by Meteor (created by running `meteor create --example todos`).
 The only addition I made was adding a few Meteor methods in `meteor-todos/lib/methods.js`.

+## Android Support

+The app builds on Android but that is the extent of my testing with it.
+Please feel free to test, fix, and contribute back.

+You can use on android by running `npm run android` inside the `ReactNativeTodos` folder.
+Make sure to run `npm install` first.